raymondmcdonaldnet/raymondmcdonaldnet/README.md

 ## Raymond McDonald, the .NET game dev guy

-I'm passionate about game development, functional programming, data-oriented programming, domain-driven design, and .NET, all complemented by a lifelong interest in writing.
+I'm passionate about game development, functional programming, data-oriented programming, and .NET, all complemented by a lifelong interest in writing.

 Currently, I am working on my first large game using MonoGame.
 I'm interested in getting into teaching programming using .NET and game development.